 The average corrected estimate of bird mortality across Canada is 8.2 per turbine per year plus or minus 1.4 at the 95% confidence level (Zimmerling et al. 2013).
-There are no known studies of average mortalities of bats in Canada.
+One study (Bird Studies Canada et al. 2016) reports that the corrected estimated mortality for bats found with 50-meters of a turbine in Atlantic Canada is 0.26 per turbine per year plus or minus 0.11 at the 95% confidence level.
 The zero mortality of birds and bats at Aulds Mountain certainly indicates that mortality levels are well within acceptable limits.
-However, the very small search areas raise concern about the level of confidence that can be placed in these results.
-An effort should be made to find ways to increase the search areas for next stages of this study.
+The loss of six searching days during the migration seasons of 2016, a 60% searcher efficiency over the two years, and the small search area at Turbine 1 leave some uncertainly about the true mortality rate.